 - You may need to solve a problem that requires your cooperation even though you and your ex can’t stand each other (e.g. your child is acting out at school and you need to figure out what to do about it.)

-Or, conversations with your ex can be difficult just because your ex is difficult.
+Another reason that conversations with your spouse/ex can be difficult is simply because your spouse/ex IS difficult.

 Those are the MOST difficult of all difficult conversations.